| ||||||||||||

 Semi-Automatic Rifle- This type of rifle was invented in 1890.
 It uses the same principle as the shotgun mentioned above and also needs human interaction for each and every shot.
 The semi-automatic rifle requires a trigger pull for each shot.
 This is not an "Assault Rifle".
 Technically, an "Assault Rifle" is a fully automatic machine gun.

-See this great YouTube video on operating a semi-automatic rifle by CavalryArms.
+See this great video YouTube on the truth about semi-automatic firearms.

 Revolver- This type of handgun uses a round cylinder with holes punched in it that are designed to hold the cartridges.
 The cylinder revolves to bring a fresh cartridge under the firing pin.